Dimercel/listopia/README.md

 #### map-accum-l `(fn init-val list)`

-map-accum-l applies a function to each element of a list, passing an accumulating parameter from left to right, and returning a final value of this accumulator together with the new structure.
+`map-accum-l` applies a function to each element of a LIST, passing an accumulating parameter from left to right, and returning a final value of this accumulator together with the new structure.

 ```common-lisp
 (map-accum-l (lambda (acc x) (list acc (+ x acc))) 1 '(1 2 3)) ;; => '(1 (2 3 4))